IORDACHE00/awake-radiance/README.md

 docker-compose down --rmi all
 ```

 This will stop and remove the containers, networks, volumes, and images created by `docker-compose up`.
+While this command thoroughly cleans up your project's resources, it's important to note that it may also remove unused images from other projects.